terriblywasted/event-emitter-sync/README.md

 ## Run

-Check the code first, install deps and the `dev` command could help you with running the code
+Check the code first, install deps and the `dev` command could help you with running the code, another `test` command can give you some context as well.

 ## Providing results